 This post was originally published in 2016 as part of the Edgar Learn series, where we shared the strategies that helped us find success.
 Although a lot has changed since then, it seems this MailChimp hack for A/B testing we discovered back in 2016 can still work today, so we decided to keep it online for you to try.

 We absolutely adore MailChimp over here at MeetEdgar.
 It is without a doubt one of the most important tools for our business.

-But when we started really digging into A/B testing our email campaigns, we ran into a little problem.
+But when we started really digging into MailChimp A/B testing and sending MailChimp test emails, we ran into a little problem.

-For example, if you had a series of three emails, and you wanted to test changes to all three, you’d need to set up a test that looked something like…
+For example, if you had a series of three emails, and you wanted to test changes to all three, you needed to set up a test that looked something like this:

 |Email 1||Email 2||Email 3|

-Where “Control” is the standard version of the email, and “Test” is the email.
+Where “Control” was the standard version of the email, and “Test” was the email.

-That’s nine different variations, which means you’re splitting traffic nine different ways, which means it’ll take a while to get a meaningful sample size.
-And since each one these series already takes several days to complete, it means we’d be looking at a very long time to run each test properly.
+That’s nine different variations, which means we’d be splitting traffic nine different ways, which means it would take a while to get a meaningful sample size.
+And since each one of these series already took several days to complete, we were looking at a very long time to run each test properly.

 So we decided to fudge things a little bit, and to make our tests simply look like this: